wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-nodejs-use-webmatrix.md

 	![Sign into Azure][signin]
 
 
-2. Log into the [Azure Classic Management Portal], and click [publish profile](https://manage.windowsazure.cn/publishsettings/index?client=powershell&schemaversion=1.0) to download the publish profile for your account.
+2. Log into the [Azure Classic Management Portal](https://manage.windowsazure.cn), and click [publish profile](https://manage.windowsazure.cn/publishsettings/index?client=powershell&schemaversion=1.0) to download the publish profile for your account.
 2. If this is the first time you've used WebMatrix, you will be prompted to sign into Azure.
 Otherwise, you can click on the **Sign In** button, and choose **Add Account**.
-Select to **Import an account** using your Microsoft Account , and select the profile downloaded in the previous step .
+Click **Import an account**, and select the profile downloaded in the previous step.

 	![Add Account][addaccount]